taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

   );
 ~~~~~~~~

-If you would add more JavaScript ES6, you can keep it even more concise.
+If you added more JavaScript ES6, you could keep it even more concise.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~